Pickens County Vehicle Impound Guide

 The costs associated with vehicle impoundment can add up quickly.
 Understanding these fees is crucial for planning your retrieval.

-IMPORTANT: These fees accumulate daily.
+IMPORTANT: Storage fees accumulate every day.
 The longer you wait, the more expensive it will be to get your car back.
 Act quickly to minimize costs.

 Timeline